mypocketgenius/pocket_genius/Planning Docs/12-29_header-search-refactor.md

   - Find element with `data-index="${selectedIndex}"`
   - Call `scrollIntoView({ block: 'nearest', behavior: 'smooth' })`
   - Only when `selectedIndex >= 0`

+**✅ TASK 9 COMPLETED**
+- Added useEffect hook to keep input focused when dropdown opens (lines 178-183)
+  - Focuses `inputRef.current` when `isDropdownOpen` becomes true
+  - Ensures keyboard navigation works properly
+- Added useEffect hook to scroll selected item into view (lines 185-196)
+  - Finds element with `data-index="${selectedIndex}"` in dropdown
+  - Calls `scrollIntoView({ block: 'nearest', behavior: 'smooth' })` on selected element
+  - Only runs when `selectedIndex >= 0` and dropdown ref exists
+- Both useEffects implemented and ready for use
+- No linting errors

 ---